 Components of a Drug Court and Judicial System

-Drug court system differs from the traditional criminal court in many ways.
-In this court, all the authorities; be it a judge or a defense counselor, all work together to devise the best plan for the person involved in the trial.
-The components of a drug court which are involved in a case are:
+The drug court system differs from the traditional criminal court in many ways.
+In this type of court, all the authorities, be it a judge or a defense counselor, all work together to devise the best plan for the person involved in the trial.
+The components of a tribunal that are involved in a case are:

 - Defense Counselors